 NOTE 3: The IMS DC session update procedures described in clauses AC.7.1 and AC.7.2 are followed.

-8. The DC media negotiation is completed and corresponding data channel(s) are established.
+8. The DC media negotiation is completed and corresponding data channel(s) are updated.

 9. The IMS AS notifies the DCSF for the IMS session events with the Nimsas_SessionEventControl_Notify service operation as described in clause AC.7.